hirakuni45/RX/SYNTH_sample/README.md

  - The name of the tone is displayed in the center of the tone change button.
  - The octave range can be changed with the "<<" and ">>" buttons.
 (5 octaves)
  - Up to four keys can be recognized and sounded simultaneously.
 (FM synthesizer is capable of 8 simultaneous notes.
+ - Press the "@" button to open the "Filer", and select the MID file to play it.

 ## Note

 In the case of the RX65N Envision Kit, the number of simultaneous sounds is set to four due to limited processing power.

+Some MID files are playable and some are not, depending on the standard MIDI format, the limitations of the parser currently installed, and the limitations of the synthesizer.
+There are many MID files available on the net, so please search for them and enjoy automatic performance.

 -----